moritzschramm/image-compression-cpp/readme.md

 ## Training

 In pre-training, the network learns the edge costs for multicut segmentation based on local neighbor differences.
-The actual training uses the cumulative sum of the compressed slices' image size as a reward for online reinforcement learning.
+The actual training uses the cumulative sum of the compressed slices' image size as a reward for online reinforcement learning, by intepreting the edges as probabilities to sample from.

 ## Multicut